Nallopro/Cw-Trainer/README.md

 Find more info in the Assembly or Manual tab.

 If your key is not behaving correctly, make sure it's pushed all the way in.
-I might update the software in the future, make sure to stay tuned!
+I might update the firmware in the future, make sure to stay tuned!